rlk/site/articles/realtimedome/index.md

 ![](frag-correct.png)

 The history of OpenGL has seen a variety of techniques to accomplish this conversion.
 Early applications simply copied the pixel data in the frame buffer into the texture buffer.
 This approach suffered from poor performance due to the need to copy the image from the frame buffer memory of the GPU, to temporary storage in the main memory of the CPU, and finally to the texture memory back on the GPU.
 The solution to these performance woes would be the ability to render directly into a texture map.
-The P-Buffer and render-to-texture specifications provided this capability in 2001, though differences between windowing APIs precluded cross-platform compatibility.
-After much deliberation, the OpenGL ARB finally approved the frame buffer object specification in 2005, which continues to provide an optimal, cross-platform solution today.
+The [P-Buffer](http://www.opengl.org/registry/specs/ARB/wgl_pbuffer.txt) and [render-to-texture](http://www.opengl.org/registry/specs/ARB/wgl_render_texture.txt) specifications provided this capability in 2001, though differences between windowing APIs precluded cross-platform compatibility.
+After much deliberation, an OpenGL ARB working group finally approved the [frame buffer object specification](http://www.opengl.org/registry/specs/EXT/framebuffer_object.txt) in 2005, which continues to provide an optimal, cross-platform solution today in the form of the ARB's [official 2008 specification](http://www.opengl.org/registry/specs/ARB/framebuffer_object.txt).

 #### Fixed-function Fragment Correction

 The oldest and most common fragment-level spherical correction method predates the availability of the programmable pipeline.
-It relies only on the availability of cube map textures, a mechanism approved by the ARB in 1999 and widely supported by the hardware of that day, including SGI's high-end workstations and NVIDIA's consumer-grade GeForce 256.
+It relies only on the availability of cube map textures, a mechanism approved by the [ARB in 1999](http://www.opengl.org/registry/specs/ARB/texture_cube_map.txt) and widely supported by the hardware of that day, including SGI's high-end workstations and NVIDIA's consumer-grade GeForce 256.

 A cube map texture consists of 6 square images corresponding to the 6 faces of a unit cube centered at the origin.
 While the pixels of a normal 2D texture are indexed using a 2D position (*u*, *v*), the pixels of a cube map are indexed using a 3D vector (*x*, *y*, *z*).
 This vector is cast from the origin and strikes the cube on one of its 6 sides.
 The intersection gives a 2D reference into one of the 6 images, which is then indexed normally.